Tinnitus After COVID and Long COVID

 The connection between COVID and tinnitus has become a topic of increasing interest as more people report tinnitus after COVID infection or COVID vaccine tinnitus.
 Understanding the underlying mechanisms behind COVID-related tinnitus is critical to developing effective treatments and addressing this growing issue.

 Researchers are discovering that nerve hyper-excitability during periods of brain inflammation, such as with viral infections or trauma, may cause the development or worsening of tinnitus [2].
-Since acute COVID infection involves a period of brain inflammation, this may be the reason why COVID-related tinnitus (or COVID vaccine tinnitus) is so prevalent.
+And since acute COVID infection involves a period of brain inflammation, this may be the reason why COVID-related tinnitus (or COVID vaccine tinnitus) is so prevalent.

 What is Long COVID?